Jommmmmmm/jo/README.md

  - A warning message will appear that all existing data on our SD card will be erased.
 Click **Yes** to continue
   ![21](https://github.com/Jommmmmmm/jo/blob/main/21.png)

- - OS writing on our SD card will then start
+ - Then it wil start the OS writing on our SD card

 ![22](https://github.com/Jommmmmmm/jo/blob/main/22.png)